 12 Graduate Courses

-The degree is customizable.
-Within the program curriculum, you choose the anthropology and elective courses that meet your learning goals.
+You pursue either a thesis or capstone track.
+You can further customize the program by choosing the anthropology and elective courses that meet your learning goals.

 - 5 anthropology and archaeology courses

-- 1 anthropology seminar or designated Harvard Summer School study abroad course
+- 1 anthropology seminar or Harvard Summer School study abroad course (archeological dig experiences are ordinarily offered)

 - 2 anthropology electives